 It is vital that local authorities take the necessary action to identify illegal schools and register or close them.
 We also call for tighter inspection of home schooling, to ensure children's right to an education is protected.

 What are we doing?

 For many years we have been lobbying education ministers and Ofsted to tackle the growing problem of unregistered (and therefore illegal) faith schools.

 Years of campaigning on this issue does appear to have been successful in changing attitudes.
 We have received assurances from the Department for Education that where such 'schools' are identified, the Government will take action, and take a "tougher approach to prosecuting them".

 In 2016 Ofsted established a taskforce of inspectors to seek out unregistered schools that are operating outside the law.
-125 inspections have taken place, 38 warning notices have been issued, 34 settings have closed or ceased operating illegally and the remaining cases remain under active investigation.
+Warning notices have been issued to 50 suspected unregistered schools, 38 have closed or ceased to operate illegally and 12 are under criminal investigation.
+So far no proprietors of illegal schools have been prosecuted.
 Ofsted has asked the DfE for a role in supporting prosecutions of unregistered schools, and is discussing with the government about removing legislative barriers to tackling these schools.

 We remain highly concerned that too many children are still being left to languish in illegal 'schools' where their fundamental right to education is being ignored.
 In a submission to the United Nations' periodic review of the UK's record on human rights we urged the UN to recommend that the UK develops a robust strategy for addressing this issue which includes the closing down of illegal schools.